 - Safeway, the local grocery store, also carries grab-and-go bouquets in varying sizes.

-Caitline opted for a DIY approach and assembled her own florals using wooden flowers from Amazon.
-Best part of wooden flowers is they won’t wilt in the rain or cold of an elopement in Seward’s unpredictable weather.
+A great alternative to real flowers is using wooden flowers from Amazon.
+The best part of wooden flowers is they won’t wilt in the rain or cold of an elopement in Seward’s unpredictable weather.

 Officiants